-The few commentators who have noticed hone in consider it to be a mistake for home in.
-It may have arisen from home in by the weakening of the \m\ sound to \n\ or may perhaps simply be due to the influence of hone.
-Though it seems to have established itself in American English (and mention in a British usage book suggests it is used in British English too), your use of it especially in writing is likely to be called a mistake.
-Home in or in figurative use zero in does nicely.
+Most usage commentators consider hone in to be a mistake for home in.
+The use may have arisen from home in by the weakening of the \m\ sound to \n\ or it may have developed simply because of the influence of hone, with perhaps an underlying sense that "honing" figuratively involves a narrowing or sharpening of focus.
+Whatever the explanation of its origins, it has established itself in American English and has begun to make a few inroads into British English as well.
+Even so, your use of it especially in writing is likely to be called a mistake.
+Home in or in figurative use zero in is an easy alternative.

 These examples are programmatically compiled from various online sources to illustrate current usage of the word 'hone in.'
 Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback about these examples.